prebid/prebid.github.io/dev-docs/show-native-ads.md

 {% endhighlight %}

 {: .alert.alert-danger :}
-For each native ad unit, all of the bidders within that ad unit must have declared native support in their adapter.
-If there are any bidders without native support in a native ad unit, the request won't be made.
+For each native ad unit, all of the bidders within that ad unit must have declared native support in their adapter if you want ads to appear.
+If there are any bidders without native support in a native ad unit, requests will not be made to those bidders.
 For a list of bidders with native support, see [Bidders with Video and Native Demand]({{site.baseurl}}/bidders.html#bidders-with-video-and-native-demand).

 #### Pre-defined native types